How to Accurately Warehouse Reach and Frequency Data in BigQuery

 GROUP BY campaign_name

-Use your BigQuery data as normal.
-SUM across any date range or dimension — these metrics are safe to aggregate.
+For additive metrics (impressions, clicks, spend, conversions): Use your BigQuery data as usual.
+SUM across any date range or dimension; these metrics are safe to aggregate.

-When BigQuery Reach Data Is Valid
+When BigQuery Reach Data Is Accurate As-Is

-• Single-row lookups — pulling reach for one campaign on one date
+• Single-row lookups: pulling reach for one campaign on one date.

--- ✅ This is valid — single-day reach per campaign
+-- Valid: single-day reach per campaign

 SELECT